Pressure Washing Services

 Water Reclaim and Recovery

-Sweeper Guys also has a water recovery and reclaim system when pressure washing.
+Sweeper Guys also has a water recovery and reclaim system when proving pressure washing service.
 This allows us to extract the water to prevent it from entering the storm drain system.

 This system is equipped with a custom made 7-stage filtration system.
 With these filters, it enables us to reuse the water that we capture.